samapriya/pobatch/README.md

 ### Changelog

+**v0.0.4**
+* Added quota tool to main to prevent compatability issues
+* Fixed issues with handling with and without op orders
+* Added improvements to make shell runs function properly.

 **v0.0.3**
 * Added queue support to downloader for better handling order list
 * General improvements to overall tool